 Both proposed actions could allow additional consolidation of crab processing within facilities.
-However, regional delivery requirements would not be changed under the proposed action nor would the 30% cap on the amount of PQS and IPQ that could be held or leased.
-The proposed actions could increase crab processing flexibility and efficiency in the identified CR Program fisheries by permitting IPQ holders to more efficiently utilize available facilities.
+However, regional delivery requirements would not be changed under the proposed action nor would the 30% cap on the amount of PQS and IPQ that could be held.
+The proposed actions could increase crab processing flexibility and efficiency in the identified Crab Rationalization (CR) Program fisheries by permitting IPQ holders to more efficiently utilize available facilities.
 This flexibility could limit operational disruptions in the case of recent and possible future low crab catch limits and may provide unaffiliated IPQ holders and harvesters more processing market opportunities.
+Regional delivery requirements would not be changed under the proposed action.

 This document is a Regulatory Impact Review Analysis (RIR).
-An RIR evaluates the economic benefits and costs of the action alternatives, as well as their distribution.
+An RIR evaluates the economic benefits and costs of the action alternatives, as well as their distributional impacts.
 This RIR addresses the statutory requirements of the Magnuson Stevens Fishery Conservation and Management Act, and the Presidential Executive Order 12866.
 An RIR is a standard document produced by the North Pacific Fishery Management Council (Council) and National Marine Fisheries Service (NMFS) Alaska Region to provide the analytical background for decision-making.